-A new 8-part blog series shares insights on how we can collectively problem solve and effect community and service system change to benefit children and families.
+A new blog series shares insights on how we can collectively problem solve and effect community and service system change to benefit children and families.

 Our Centre partnered with the Department of Education and Training, and Department of Health and Human Services — with generous support from The Creswick Foundation — to present Innovate for Impact, a week-long learning program, in September 2018.